 The abortion pill is a term used to describe the two-part chemical abortion process that is a combination of two drugs, Mifepristone and Misoprostol.
 This is an actual type of abortion that is not available as an over-the-counter drug, and it does not prevent pregnancy, it ends pregnancy.
 To learn some important facts about the abortion pill, click here.

 We are here to help you sort through your questions and concerns about emergency contraception or abortion.
 Make an appointment today.

-Hope Clinic for Women offers pregnancy testing, ultrasound exams, and options education that are free of charge; however, we do not offer nor refer for abortion or provide birth control.
-If you want to talk, our caring and supportive staff can answer your questions.
+Hope Clinic for Women offers pregnancy testing, ultrasound exams, and options education that is free of charge; however, we do not offer or refer for abortion services or provide birth control.

 If you have taken the first abortion pill (RU-486 / mifepristone) but not the second pill (misoprostol), the abortion process may be reversible.
 If you are interested in reversing the process, contact the Abortion Pill Rescue Network as soon as possible at 1-877-558-0333.